How Can I Estimate The Cost To Build A Trailer?

 Don’t build a trailer to save money.
 If cheap is your goal, you will make regrettable decisions and compromises in your build.

 While it is possible to build a trailer cheaper than you can by a new one, that is not likely.
-If you want an inexpensive trailer, buy one used – craigslists, ebay, and others.
-Really, if your goal is low cost, then building a trailer is usually the not the right approach.
+If you want an inexpensive trailer, buy one used – craigslist, ebay, and others.
+Really, if your goal is low cost, then building a trailer is usually not the right approach.

 On the other hand, we always recommend that you Build It To Achieve Something Better